SARVASWA-T/biterush/README.md

 # BiteRush - Complete Food Delivery Platform

-Tomato is a robust, multi-tenant food delivery application that links hungry customers, local restaurants, and delivery drivers using real-time sync and dynamic route management.
+BiteRush is a robust, multi-tenant food delivery application that links hungry customers, local restaurants, and delivery drivers using real-time sync and dynamic route management.
 The platform features strict data isolation, role-based access control, and specialized dashboards to ensure a seamless experience for all parties involved exactly when they need it.

 ## 🚀 Key Features